Why this tool?

 We then checked that the final set of questions for each domain had conceptual coherence.
 The psychometric analysis gave us assurance that the survey we provide here gives a valid picture for individual schools, for Kāhui Ako, and at the national level.

-We’ll continue to develop the Teaching and School Practices survey tool
+We’ll continue to develop the TSP Survey Tool

-We welcome any comments or thoughts you have about the Teaching and School Practices tool.
+We welcome any comments or thoughts you have about the Teaching, School, and Principal Leadership Practices Survey Tool.
 Please let us know how you have used it also!
 Contact: firstname.lastname@example.org

 The NZCER development team

 - Cathy Wylie: responsible for the School Practices and Principal Leadership sections (Cathy originally co-developed the Educational Leadership Practices survey with Viviane Robinson)

 - Sue McDowall and Jenny Whatman: responsible for the Teaching Practices section